Freeman apology after harassment claims

 Morgan Freeman apologises after sex harassment claims

-US film star Morgan Freeman has apologised following allegations of sexual misconduct made by eight women and several others.
+US film star Morgan Freeman has apologised following allegations of sexual misconduct made by eight women and several other people.

 One production assistant accused Freeman of harassing her for months during filming of bank robbery comedy Going in Style, CNN reported.

-She said the 79-year-old touched her repeatedly, tried to lift her skirt and asked if she was wearing underwear.
+She said the 80-year-old touched her repeatedly, tried to lift her skirt and asked if she was wearing underwear.

 Freeman apologised to "anyone who felt uncomfortable or disrespected".